Fox51v2/Fox51v2.github.io/about.md

 published: true
 ---
 Shane is a Computer Science student at the University of Mary Washington.
-His desire is to work for a startup company that becomes the next Apple.
+His desire is to work for a startup company that will become the next Apple.

 ### More Information